Tyao Khamti

-Tyao Khamti or Tao Khamthi was the king of Ahom kingdom from 1380 CE to 1387 CE.
-His accession to the throne put an end to the interregnum in Ahom kingdom, which lasted from 1376 CE to 1380 CE, after king Sutuphaa was treacherously murdered by Chutia king.
+Tyao Khamti or Tao Khamthi was the king of Ahom kingdom from 1380 to 1389.
+His accession to the throne put an end to the interregnum in Ahom kingdom, which lasted from 1376 to 1380, after king Sutuphaa was treacherously murdered by Chutias.
 But his weakness towards his elder queen and to her acts of atrocities towards common people, ultimately led to his own assassination, followed by another interregnum.

+The Chinese chronicle Ming Shilu records that a ruler named Dao-Hanti (Note: The Ming name 刀罕替 (Dao Hanti) may be a Chinese rendering of the Tai name Tao/Thao Khamti.
+Evans notes that the Chinese character 刀 was used for the Tai chiefly title tao/thao, while Daniels identifies the Chinese name Daihan with Tai Tai Kham, indicating that 罕 (han) could transcribe Tai kham.
+The resulting form closely resembles the name of the Ahom ruler Tao Khamti.) of Meng-lun (associated with Upper Assam) was defeated, his territory occupied, and he himself was carried off by a king named Po-di-na-lang (last name Narayan) of a polity referred to as Da Gu-la in Assam.
+The same account further notes that Po-di-nalang also occupied the territories of Di-ban (identified with Tipam) and Ba-jia-ta (identified with Bakata).

 Ancestry and accession to the throne

 Tyao Khamti was the third son of Ahom king Sukhaangphaa.
 After the death of king Sukhaangphaa, his two elder sons subsequently succeeded him, Sukhrangphaa from 1332 CE to 1364 CE, and Sutuphaa from 1364 CE to 1376 CE.
-In 1376 CE, Ahom king Sutuphaa was treacherously murdered by the Chutiya king.
+In 1376 CE, Ahom king Sutuphaa was treacherously murdered by the Chutias.
 The nobles led by the Burhagohain and the Borgohain came into conclusion that none of the princes were fit enough to rule the kingdom, therefore, the ministers, Burhagohain and Borgohain ruled the kingdom without any king for four years (1376–1380).
 Finding it difficult to rule the state without a king, the nobles installed Tyao Khamti as the king of Ahom kingdom in 1380 CE.
+Tyao Khamti led an expedition against the Chutia kingdom but returned with no success.